The British-French prodigy talks efficient communication, favourite lyrics, and their next record.

 How do you begin to approach feelings that seem unapproachable?
 The more agreeable — albeit potentially counterproductive—reaction might be to downplay the bewilderment one is faced with.
 We would much rather, on occasion, compartmentalize conflicting affections to aid emotional digestion, perhaps seeking comfort in the track list of the most relevant Top 40.

 This is not a dig at the cultural (and emotional) significance of today’s top of the pops, but rather an attempt at holding a more expansive space elsewhere.
 Luckily, for those who patiently endure (coincidentally, this is the title of one of the songs of this artist’s debut EP, Who Carry’s You) there exists an oasis: in the immersive musical universe of Lauren Auder the incomprehensible is communicated with an apt sense of grandeur.
-In a shadow of a monumental Catholic cathedral of his childhood town of Albi, in the South of France, Lauren has steadily carved out a sonic dome of his own, where enormous emotion sores high and free, surrounded by dizzying landscapes of classical strings, intricate electronics and velvety baritone vocals.
+In a shadow of a monumental Catholic cathedral of their childhood town of Albi, in the South of France, Lauren has steadily carved out a sonic dome of their own, where enormous emotion sores high and free, surrounded by dizzying landscapes of classical strings, intricate electronics and velvety baritone vocals.
 In tapping into centuries of symbolism and mythology, religious and pagan alike, Auder is eager to communicate the shared human experience of relentless search for meaning.

 You were born (and are currently based in) London, right?